JAEYOONSUNG/DNMB/README.md

 To download and install EggNOG-mapper, see the [EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper).

 #### Warning
-The basic file for genomic analysis, known as a GenBank file, requires both sequence and annotation in full-format files such as GBFF, GBK, or GB.
+The basic file for genomic analysis, known as a GenBank file, requires both sequence and annotation in full-format files such as gbff, gb, or gbk.
 Additionally, GenBank prefers a format based on the GeneMarkS2+ pipeline, and using a different annotation pipeline to obtain GenBank files may lead to errors.

 ## Anaylsis flow